oluseguncodess/learn-typescript/OOP/notes.md

 NOTE --> You can redeclare methods from a class in a sub-class!

+#### Super
+Super can be used to extends a super class methods into sub-classes!

 #### Similiarities and differences between Private and Protected Keywords
 Private and protected are similar because they don't allow you access data.
 There difference is that priavte doesn't allow you access a class's data from it's sub-classes while protected does.